foxbits/ytm-to-statsfm/README.md

 python reporter.py --file output\\watch-history-small.videos.spotify.rich.doubt.json --import --export
 => output\\watch-history-small.videos.spotify.rich.doubt.validator.csv
 => output\\watch-history-small.videos.spotify.rich.doubt.validated.json
+=> output\\watch-history-small.videos.spotify.rich.doubt.invalid.json

 #7 - use the successfully created files
 - output\\watch-history-small.songs.spotify.rich.ok.json
 - output\\watch-history-small.videos.spotify.rich.ok.json
 - output\\watch-history-small.songs.spotify.rich.doubt.validated.json
 - output\\watch-history-small.videos.spotify.rich.doubt.validated.json
-- any errored files that you re-process manually
+- any errored files that you re-process manually later

 ```

-## Processing the History (All In One)
+## 3. Processing the History (All In One)

 This is a wrapper around the previous steps, intended to be used as an all-in-one script (easier to use).

 **Note**: It is important to know that this script does not process the songs that end up with errors when interpreting / transforming the listening history.
-It will log them to `output\\logs.txt` and it will generate the detailed `.error` files as described in the previous chapters.
+It will generate the detailed `.error` files as described in the previous chapters, inform about them during the process and at the end and will log them to `output\\logs.txt`.
 To reprocess the error files (it requires manual intervention in editing the JSONs most of the times), the steps from the previous chapter must be used individually.

-TO DO: document aio, fix file exists/ not exists message, fix file found message, remove metadata from OK jsons
+How to use:
+1. Run `python converter-aio.py --file watch-history.json`
+   1. You can use `--ignore-videos` if you want to ignore the music videos found in the YouTube Music history (as specified in the individual steps and in [Caveats / Troubleshooting]((#4-caveats--troubleshooting))), as YouTube videos are ignored by default
+   2. You can use `--skip-**` instructions to skip certain steps of the process (simulate individual steps or only run from a certain step forward):
+      1. `--skip-sanitize` - skip first step (history sanitization)
+      2. `--skip-convert` - skip second step (conversion of history to spotify file format)
+      3. `--skip-enrich` - skip third step (data enrichment from Spotify API)
+      4. `--skip-report` - skips the final step (manual score matching - export & import)
+2. Follow the instruction on screen
+   1. any errors will stop the process and it needs to be started again
+   2. at some points there will be instructions on screen which require manual intervention
+3. At the end, a small report will be printed to the screen (the full log trail can be also found inside `output\\logs.txt`), the main points are:
+   1. the *successfully converted files* - these can be used ✅
+   2. the *error files* - these are errors and need to be verified, manually edited and re-processed from the failed step:
+      1. `<your-file>.errors.json` => failed at **sanitize** step
+      2. `<your-file>.[songs|videos].spotify.rich.errors.json` => failed at **enrich** step
+      2. `<your-file>.[songs|videos].spotify.rich.doubt.invalid.json` => marked as not matched at **score analysis** step

-## Caveats / Troubleshooting
+## 4. Caveats / Troubleshooting

 1. This does not process data watched on the YouTube site itself, only on YouTube Music, because the Google Takeout data for listening history does not contain video type, therefore music videos cannot be identified.
 2. I recommend you to test first with a small portion of your data (just pick a few entries from the array and create a `watch-history-small.json`); if everything is ok, go with the full data